jrswab/hotbox/README.md

 17. Relock your wallet (it seems smoked will run fine even if the wallet is locked and it's safer)

-## Moving an existing witness to the Hotbox:
+## Moving an existing witness to the Hotbox
 1. Disable your witness
     * `update_witness "username" "url" "SMK1111111111111111111111111111111114T1Anm" {} true`
     * Replace `username` and `url` with your information.